Particular/docs.particular.net/README.md

 ### Snippets are compiled

 The code used by snippets and samples is compiled on the build server.
 The compilation is done against the versions of the packages referenced in the samples and snippets projects.
 When a snippet doesn't compile, the build will break so make sure snippets are compiling properly.
-Samples and snippets should not reference unreleased nugets.
+Samples and snippets should not reference unreleased NuGet packages.

-## Unreleased nugets
+## Unreleased NuGet packages

 There are some scenarios where documentation may require unreleased or beta NuGet packages.
 For example, when creating a PR against documentation for a feature that is not yet released.
 In this case, it is ok for a PR to reference an unreleased NuGet and have that PR fail to build on the build server.
 Once the NuGet packages have been released that PR can be merged.